widjaja0/cse15l-lab-report/week3 - lab2/week-3-lab-report-2.md

 <a href="https://ucsd-cse15l-w24.github.io/week3/index.html#lab-report-2---servers-and-ssh-keys-week-3" target="_blank">INSTRUCTIONS TO THIS LAB</a>

 # Part 1 - Chat Server
 In this lab (lab report 2), we build a chat server that is be able to take in a url and detect if that path contains "/add-message" followed by a query that is formatted as such: `?s=<string>&user=<string>`.
-This will concatenate the message to a String containing the name of the user followed by the user's message in the form: `<user>: <message>` and this will print to the page when the url contains "/add-message".
+This will concatenate the message to a String containing the name of the user followed by the user's message in the form: `<user>: <message>`.
+This will print to the page when the url contains "/add-message".
 <br>

 ## This is the code block for the Chat Server: